 Of all the genetic thrombophilias, heterozygous antithrombin deficiency is associated with the greatest risk of venous thrombosis.
-As many as 1 in 2 people with antithrombin deficiency will have a venous thrombosis before the age of 50 if they do not follow advice to reduce the risks.
+As many as 50% of people with antithrombin deficiency will have a venous thrombosis before the age of 50 if they do not follow advice to reduce the risks.